Quanutm-State Texture as a Resource: Measures and Nonclassical Interdependencies

 \section{Abstract}

 Quantum-state texture is a newly recognized quantum resource that has garnered attention with the advancement of quantum theory.
-In this work, we discuss several main tasks concerning quantum-state texture resource theory, including quantum-state texture measure, quantum state transformation under free operations, and relations between quantum resources.
-We first provide two new quantum-state texture measures and propose specific form of function for constructing quantum-state texture measures through a convex roof method.
-Then, we present the maximal probability of quantum state transformation through free operations.
-Lastly, we establish relationships between quantum-state texture and other highly regarded quantum resources, such as coherence, imaginary, and predictability.
-Our research complements the measure theory of quantum-state texture and enriches the theory framework of quantum-state texture resource.
+In this work, we address several key aspects of quantum-state texture resource theory, including the quantification of quantum-state texture, quantum state transformation under free operations, and the relationships between quantum resources.
+We first propose two new measures of quantum-state texture and introduce a specific functional form for constructing such measures via the convex roof method.
+Then, we determine the maximum probability of quantum state transformation under free operations.
+Finally, we establish connections between quantum-state texture and other prominent quantum resources, such as coherence, imaginarity, and predictability.
+Our research contributes to the measure theory of quantum-state texture and enriches the overall framework of quantum-state texture resource theory.